 7. Keep Washing Your Hands

-It would be a bad idea to follow all of these instructions on how to disinfect your house after covid and still not have very clean hands.
+It would be a bad idea to follow all of these instructions on disinfecting your house after COVID-19 and still not have very clean hands.

 Yes, it’s been said countless times, but that’s because it’s the most important and easiest way to spread and contract viruses: whatever you choose to do, the best way to reduce the risk that the virus does not re-enter your home or getting it from someone or external surface is to wash your hands.